pact-2022/pact-2022.github.io/posters.md

     control software
 -   Simulation of quantum circuits

-Please submit a single PDF of your poster for review through the conference website.
+Please submit a single PDF of your poster for review via our submission and review system:

+<a href="https://easychair.org/my/conference?conf=pact2022postersessio" class="btn btn-outline-secondary btn-md px-4 me-md-2">Submit a Poster &raquo;</a>

 You will have to print and bring your own poster to the conference.

 ## Key Dates